Table of Contents

-The greatest strength of the NightWatch is its advanced and proven lures.
+The greatest strength of the NightWatch is its multifaceted lure.
 It is the most effective active traps on the market and is used by professionals.

-This makes it a powerful tool for hotels, apartments, condos, offices, personal businesses, trailers, RVs, and anywhere else that people would avoid when bed bugs are suspected.
+They are powerful tools for hotels, apartments, condos, offices, personal businesses, trailers, RVs, and anywhere else that people might vacate during bed bug treatment.

-If you’ll be staying elsewhere while self-treating your bed bugs, it would also be perfect for you.
+If you’ll be staying elsewhere while self-treating your bed bugs, a NightWatch would be perfect for you.

-When used in conjunction with residual sprays and powders, the NightWatch becomes an extremely effective part of your integrated pest management (IPM) efforts that coaxes bed bugs out of hiding in an otherwise empty room.
+When used in conjunction with residual sprays and powders, the NightWatch becomes an effective part of your plan to get rid of bed bugs as it will attract bugs at all hours; even while you aren’t home.